M-Nitsche/BeeWatch/README.md

 ### Establish Baseline with background subtraction and blob detection
 (Aleks)

+### Model selection
+- one stage vs. two stage detection (Andrea)
+- Performance auf Jetson Nano (Andrea)
+( Warum Yolo und nicht two stage detection)

+### Metrics used (Andrea)

+## Training Enviornment (David)
+Google Colaboratory was used as the training environment.
+Colab is a Google environment that allows Python code to be written and executed in the browser.
+This gives you simple, fast and free access to GPUs.
+Of course, there are also some disadvantages.
+The time that can be used in a session is limited, which means that training sessions that exceed a certain limit are aborted.
+In addition, a permanent connection in the browser is necessary.
+Here, too, there were problems because the connection often breaks down, which leads to the training being interrupted.
+This makes overnight training particularly difficult and we found that a fair amount of luck is needed for a session to run smoothly overnight.

 ### Background subtraction + Tiny YOLO (Maximilian Nitsche)
 During the labeling process we noticed ourselves that bees are much easier to localize by the human eye if you face a series of frames and see the differences between frames instead of each frame individually.
 As CNNs themselves are somewhat motivated by the biological eye, we tried to transfer this finding to an initial model.
 Blob detection is only performing on background subtraction in very calm situations without much movement of the background i.e. the flower or bush itself.
 Therefore the motivation of feeding a CNN with background subtraction frames is also that the model learns to ignore flower borders or noise and is able to detect bees based on their outline (see the exemplary image below).